MassimoQu/dggt/datasets/Waymo.md

     --split_file data/waymo_example_scenes.txt \
     --process_dynamic_mask
 ```

+The `--split_file data/waymo_example_scenes.txt` can be replaced with `--start_idx 0 --num_scenes 200` to process scenes by index range, or omitted entirely to use default settings.

-Replace `/pathtosegformer` with the actual path to your Segformer installation.
+Replace `/path/to/segformer` with the actual path to your Segformer installation.

 Note: The `--process_dynamic_mask` flag is included to process fine dynamic masks along with sky masks.